Last Updated on by

 - There are two options when it comes to placing a bet on HealthyWage: you can either place one individually or become a member of a team challenge;

 - The individual bet is called the Healthy Wager and it requires you to insert your body details as well as other info such as the sum you want to place as a bet, the amount of money you’re willing to lose, etc. Based on these details, they will further calculate the prize you should receive.
 For example, if your bet is $100 per month and you manage to lose a minimum of 10% of your current body weight in no longer than nine months, you will most likely win $1,000.
-So, there’s an 11% potential return but you also risk to lose it all which for me seems pretty hard to accept;
+So, there’s an 11% potential return on your money but you also risk to lose it all which for me seems pretty hard to accept;

 - The other option, the Team Challenge offers a big prize of $10,000 and it is basically a competition in which teams of five members compete against each other during a period of 12 weeks.
 If you want to enroll in this group, you must pay a monthly fee of $25 per person.
 So, the total fee for the entire competition period will reach up to $75;